hstreamdb/docs/docs/en/guides/sql.md

 ```

 Unlike tables in traditional relational databases, a stream is an endless series
 of data which comes with time.
-Now we want to do some analisis on the two
+Next, we will run some analysis on the two
 streams to get some useful information.

-## Prerequirements
+## Requirements

-Ensure you have deployed the HStream system successfully.
-The most easiest way
+Ensure you have deployed HStreamDB successfully.
+The easiest way is to follow
-is at [quickstart](../start/quickstart-with-docker.md).
-Of course you can also
+[quickstart](../start/quickstart-with-docker.md) to start a local cluster.
+Of
-try other methods mentioned in the Deployment part.
+course, you can also try other methods mentioned in the Deployment part.

 ## Step 1: Create related streams

-In the overview part we have mentioned that we have two streams `info` and
+We have mentioned that we have two streams, `info` and `visit` in the
-`visit`.
+[overview](#overview).
 Now let's create them.
-Just open a CLI session and run the following
+Start an HStream SQL shell and run
-statements:
+the following statements:

 ```
 > CREATE STREAM info;